grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 Now, let's verify that the plugin you've built so far can be used in Grafana when creating a new data source:

-1. Navigate via the side-menu to **Connections** -> **Data Sources**.
+1. On the side menu, go to **Connections** -> **Data Sources**.
 1. Click **Add data source**.
 1. Search for the name of your newly created plugin and select it.
-1. Enter a name and then click **Save & Test** (a "randomized error" may occur and can be ignored).
+1. Enter a name and then click **Save & Test**.
+If a "randomized error" occurs, you may ignore it - this is a result of the [health check](#add-support-for-health-checks) explained further below.

 You now have a new data source instance of your plugin that is ready to use in a dashboard:

-1. Create a new dashboard and add a new panel
+1. Create a new dashboard and add a new panel.
-1. In the query tab, select the data source you just created.
-1. A line graph is rendered with one series consisting of two data points.
+1. On the query tab, select the data source you just created.
+A line graph is rendered with one series consisting of two data points.
 1. Save the dashboard.

 ### Troubleshooting